jonmosco/kube-tmux/README.md

 Hit `prefix + I` to fetch the plugin and source it.

-You should now have all `tmux-logging` key bindings defined.
+You should now the k8s info in your status

 ### Manual Installation